Speculative Non-Buddhism

-Why X-Buddhism?
+Why x-buddhism?

 X-buddhism

 This blog is a critique of what I term x-buddhism.
 Why don’t I just say “Buddhism”?
 Here’s my thinking.
-(An excerpt from my forthcoming X-buddhistic Hallucination: Meditation, Ideology, Nihilism):

 “Buddhism” suggests an abstract, and abstractly static, One.
 A study of this One would show it to be of the (abstract) type of cultural-doctrinal systems (religion, philosophy, mythology) that claim grand authority concerning human knowledge.
 “X-buddhism” means to capture a crucial fact about “Buddhism,” the abstract One: it loops incessantly.